iw4rr10r/gb-shading-effect/docs/en/the-tiling.md

     public:

-        // a constructor is defined in which
+        // a constructor is declared
-        // we will initialize the displacement vector Tiling();
+        // we will initialize the displacement vector
+        // in this constructor
+        Tiling();

+        // a destructor must be declared here to
+        // avoid potential memory leaks
+        ~Tiling();

         // the method imposed by the `Renderable` contract void draw(uint8_t sliceY, uint8_t sliceHeight, uint16_t* buffer) override;